-When designing an input Form, a common issue that you may come across is that the cells which are supposed to be input-enabled are not.
+When designing an input form, a common issue you may come across is that the cells intended to be input-enabled are not.

 Whether the user has the Write permission to the Model /Dimension or not.

-Whether the Input property of all the dimension members that define the cell have been set to True.
+Whether the Input property of all the Dimension Members that define the cell have been set to True.

 Whether the plan is locked or not.

 If this value is true, there are two settings you need to check: